mengwanguc/gpufs/notes.md

 - We can also have a reservior of e.g. 400 groups in memory.
 We can further randomize the reservior.
 - In pytorch, for every epoch, the loading of the first batch is usually slow, because multiple processing and it's not overlapped by gpu time.
 So maybe we should have a data loader which can fill the reservior for the next epoch.
--

 # Nov 25

+### my thoughts

-Can we sort the IO requests to reduce seek time?
+- Can we sort the IO requests to reduce seek time?
+- In IO scheduling, the io scheduler needs to switch between different processes, which might not be a good ordering.
+Can we disable the switch?

 https://wiki.ubuntu.com/Kernel/Reference/IOSchedulers